Yitzhak Yaakov Rabinovich: Heritage

 His work and teachings found followers and outlived him.
 At the end of 1919, when Ponevezh returned to Lithuania, the Ponevezh yeshiva was re-opened with Yosef Shlomo Kahaneman as its rosh yeshiva and soon regained its prestige.
 Under Kahaneman's leadership the school incorporated Musar but the teaching curriculum still focused on the study of Talmud.
-Kahandeman was considered not only a respected Talmudist but also very effective in fundraising - both locally and in United States.
+Kahaneman was considered not only a respected Talmudist but also an effective fundraiser, both locally and in United States.
 The funds he gathered were mostly used on improving school facilities.
 The outbreak of World War II caught Kahaneman during his trip to British Mandate Palestine, where he decided to stay.
 However, he continued running the yeshiva from abroad.
-Students were able to continue their studies, even after the Red Army entrance to town, seizing the yeshiva's original building and several allocations of yeshiva in different synagogues in town.
-The situation dramatically changed after German Nazis entered the town in June 1941.
-The school building was incorporated into the part of town that was turned into a ghetto and yeshiva students were murdered only a few days after Nazi's occupation started.
+Students were able to continue their studies, even after the Red Army entered to town and seized the yeshiva's original building and several branches of yeshiva in different synagogues in town.
+The situation dramatically changed after the Nazis entered the town in June 1941.
+The school building was incorporated into the part of town that was turned into a ghetto, and yeshiva students were murdered only a few days after the Nazi occupation started.

-In 1944, in British Mandate Palestine, in the new town of Bnei Brak, Kahaneman re-established the Ponevezh yeshiva, which is still considered one of the leading yeshivas in Israel, and main in Litvishe Jews tradition.
-The current yeshiva still uses the Ponevezh Yeshiva name after its original location and to commemorate the murdered community of its origin.
+In 1944, in British Mandate Palestine, in the new town of Bnei Brak, Kahaneman re-established the Ponevezh yeshiva, which is still considered one of the leading Litvishe yeshivas in Israel.
+The current yeshiva still uses the Ponevezh Yeshiva name after its original location and to commemorate the murdered community of its town of origin.